IdioticProgramApe/IdioticProgramApe.github.io/_posts/2025-10-31-unreal-multithreaded-rendering.md

 ## Basic Concepts

-If we have a lot of objects to render as the CitySample project, if the entire game has only one thread, the bottleneck will fall on CPU with no doubt, because GPU has the capaticity to process tasks in parallel, and with Nanite and TSR, GPU can be fully handle the scenario where loads of objects need processing.
+If we have a lot of objects to render as the **CitySample** project, if the entire game has only one thread, the bottleneck will fall on CPU with no doubt, because GPU has the capacity to process tasks in parallel, and with Nanite and TSR, GPU can be fully handle the scenario where loads of objects need processing.

 One of the most common and effective method to optimize CPU is to improve the parallelism of the rendering.